EFL playoffs

-The play-offs were first introduced to the English Football League in 1987 and have been staged at the conclusion of every season since.
+The play-offs were introduced to the English Football League in 1987 and have been staged at the conclusion of every season since.
 The first three play-off seasons saw the finals also being conducted over two legs, on a home-and-away basis.
 Since 1990 the winners of each division's play-off competition have been determined in a one-off final.
 The venue for the final was the original Wembley Stadium for ten years before being moved to the Millennium Stadium in Cardiff, Wales, during Wembley's reconstruction, between 2000 and 2006.
-Since then, the finals have taken place at the renovated Wembley Stadium every year with the exception of 2011 when the third- and fourth-tier finals were hosted at Old Trafford as a result of a clash of fixtures with that year's UEFA Champions League final.
-The highest attendance for a championship final was in the 2013–14 season that saw QPR beat Derby County 1–0 with a crowd of 87,348 The play-off finals took place behind closed doors in the 2020 season as a result of the COVID-19 pandemic in the United Kingdom while a restricted attendance watched the following season's finals.
+Since then, the finals have taken place at the rebuilt Wembley Stadium every year with the exception of 2011, when the third- and fourth-tier finals were hosted at Old Trafford as a result of a clash of fixtures with that year's UEFA Champions League final.
+The highest attendance for a championship final was in the 2013–14 season, when QPR beat Derby County 1–0 before a crowd of 87,348.
+The play-off finals took place behind closed doors in the 2020 season as a result of the COVID-19 pandemic, while a restricted attendance watched the following season's finals.

 In 2020, Deloitte reported that the club winning the Championship play-off final could expect a financial bonus of between £135 million and £265 million.
-This has led to the second-tier play-off final being variously described as the "one of the most lucrative games in all of football" and "the richest game in football".
+This has led to the second-tier play-off final being variously described as "one of the most lucrative games in all of football" and "the richest game in football".

+In 2022, VAR was introduced to all 3 of the finals at Wembley.